Cargo plane

 Unexpected delivery fees or delays can impact customer trust, especially during peak sales periods.

-With the new U.S. tariffs in place, many products (particularly those manufactured in China and Hong Kong) are now subject to stricter documentation checks at customs.
+With the new U.S. tariffs in place, many products are now subject to stricter documentation checks at customs.
 These inspections can lead to unexpected delays or added fees if the paperwork isn’t perfect.

 What you can do: